Follow for new reviews:

 Trailspotting Map at AllTrails

-Out & Back, Lost Horse Loop
+red icon Out & Back, purple icon Lost Horse Loop Expand Map

 Hike up to the stamp mill between mounds of mine tailings to explore what's left of the mine operations.
 Tall fencing surrounds the area to preserve the remains and keep hikers safe from the mining works, though we wish the fence at least had some holes through which we could better view and photograph the artifacts.